BF/SF Bandmaster

 bilde 2

 The Bandmaster amp expects a 4 ohm load, and two 8 ohm speakers wired in parallel will make 4 ohms.
 If you intend to use the Bandmaster 2×12″ extension cabinet at 4 ohms, or any other extension cabinet you should consider the total impedance carefully as well as the current share between all speakers.
 You should feed a 12″ speaker a lot more current than a 8″ speaker.
 It is not a good idea to use the in-built 2×8″ speakers together with a 2×12″ extension cabinet since the power will be equally shared between all speakers, assuming all speakers are 8 ohm and wired in parallel.
-You should in stead use the extension cabinet alone or you could rewire the inbuilt speakers in series in stead of parallel.
+You should instead use the extension cabinet alone or you could rewire the inbuilt speakers in series instead of parallel.
 The amp will then see 16 ohm + 8 ohm + 8 ohm in parallel and each 12″ speaker will get four times as much power as an 8″ speaker.
 This is a better power distribution where the bigger speaker gets more power.

 The picture below shows a Bandmaster Reverb running a 4 ohm Fender Vibratone in addition to the inbuilt 8″ speakers.
 We experienced a nice volume balance by using just one 8″ speaker together with the Vibratone.
 The Vibratone is very inefficient (not loud) and even if it gets twice as much power as the inbuilt 8″ speaker you will still hear the 8″ speaker.